Baileys Frosting

 Instructions

-2. Mix in the salt and vanilla extract on a low speed.
+• Mix in 1 Tbsp vanilla extract or vanilla bean paste and 1/2 tsp salt on a low speed.

-4. Beat on low until the ingredients are fully incorporated, and the desired consistency is reached.
+• Mix on low until the ingredients are fully incorporated and the desired consistency is reached.
+Scrape the sides and bottom of the bowl as needed with a rubber spatula.

 Notes